Ruixz/unmanned-aerial-vehicle-system/README.md

 unmanned-aerial-vehicle-system
 ==============================

-Final project from Data structure and Algorithms in 2014 Spring.
+Final project from Data structure and Algorithms in 2014 Spring at Northeastern University.

 Requirement: